 Traveling with Disabilities

 Do you remember how many people with disabilities you met during your last trip?
-From our experience, it was definitely less than every fourth person – even though 27 % of people above age 16 have a disability.
-42 % of these voice that they would love to travel more, but do not have the necessary information and infrastructure.
-We believe that: Everybody should be able to travel without tiring barriers.
-Everybody should be able to bring their family members who have a disability.
-Everybody should have the chance to meet new friends on the road who have disabilities.
+From our experience, it was definitely less than every fourth person – even though 27% of people above age 16 have a disability.
+Despite the desire of 42% of people with disabilities to travel more, lack of accessible information and infrastructure often holds them back.
+Inclusive travel should be available to everyone—whether you’re traveling solo or with family members who have disabilities.
+We believe that accessible travel can be a reality for all, and that everyone should have the chance to experience new places and meet new people, no matter their ability.
+Let’s work together to break down the barriers to disability-inclusive travel.

 Importance & Urgency